SpendleyT/Challenge2/README.md

 Make sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button.

+#Macro Instructions
+Import StockAnalyzer.bas into your worksheet.
+Run the macro Analyze_Sheet

 #Resources - VBA Code Help
 Looping thru worksheets in workbook:  https://stackoverflow.com/questions/21918166/excel-vba-for-each-worksheet-loop Finding populated row count:  https://answers.microsoft.com/en-us/msoffice/forum/all/to-count-non-empty-cells-in-column-b-in-vba/1874e1b9-46c9-46db-829a-8a006a11031c